stefan-kolb/nucleus/README.md

 ### Use the API

-Besides including the abstraction layer in your application, PaaSal can also be started and serve a RESTful API:
+Besides including the abstraction layer in your application, Nucleus can also be started and serve a RESTful API:
 For detailed usage information go to the section [API client(s)](#api-clients).

 #### Start the server